What is a "bank" and why is it important?

 1. Determine the size of the bank in advance

-Do not start the session until:
+Do not start a session until:

-- Highlight a clear amount (for example, $200 per week)
+- Allocate a clear amount (e.g. $200 per week)

 - Make sure it's not a loan, not a loan, not money for food/bills